Zymbit-Docs/docs/content/tutorials/supervised-boot/index.md

 sample.txt
 ```

 The SCM will create a signature for the file `sample.txt` and store it internally.
 The SCM will verify that signature against the file upon the next boot.
 If the signature does not verify, the SCM will be held in reset and will not boot.
-For alpha, the SCM will "simulate" this process by flashing an LED sequence of 22 flashes followed by 10 flashes, repeated three times, and then the SCM will boot normally.
+In Development Mode (no bind lock), the SCM will "simulate" this process by flashing an LED sequence of 4 followed by 2 flashes, repeated three times, and then the SCM will boot normally.

 You can test this out:

  * First, after adding `sample.txt` to the Manifest and power cycle.
 The system should boot normally.
  * Next, edit `/boot/sample.txt` and power cycle.
-The sign/verify process will fail and the SCM will simulate a __Held in Reset__ condition with a sequence of 22 flashes followed by 10 flashes, three times.
-For Alpha, the SCM will boot up and allow you to recover.
+The sign/verify process will fail and the SCM will simulate a __Held in Reset__ condition with a sequence of 4 flashes followed by 2 flashes, three times.
+If left in Development Mode (no bind lock), the SCM will boot up and allow you to recover.

 There are three ways you can remedy the verification failure: